dsanchor/demo-cicd/README.md

 In this case, we will use a NodeJs slave for running the CD part.
 This is mainly because for running the tests we will use Postman+Newman and last one requires npm.
 Notice then that all the code related to CD is enclosed inside "node ("nodejs") { .... }"

-The execution of the pipeline will be performed and affect 3 different environments (Openshift projects), which names are parameterized per project (as many other project specific parameters, but I will talk about this later).
+The execution of the pipeline will be performed and affect 3 different environments (Openshift projects), which names are parameterized per application (as many other application specific parameters, but I will talk about this later).

 Main stages and actions performed during this CD process are:

 - On DEV environment
    - Initialization and build
       - Create DEV project based on given parameter name (ex: development, team-a-development...).
 In this document, it will be always referred as DEV.
       If the project already exists, "edit" role should be manually added to the jenkins ServiceAccount in order to give Jenkins the right privileges to trigger builds, deploys and create all necessary objects from the template.
 If that is your case, execute: oc policy add-role-to-user edit system:serviceaccount:cicd:jenkins -n DEV
       - Create/Update all Openshift objects (ImageStream, DeploymentConfig, BuildConfig and so on) in DEV project as declared in the application template.
 For more details about which objects are going to be created, have a look at the [template](https://github.com/dsanchor/demo-rest/blob/master/openshift/templates/demo-rest-template.yml) I will use in this demo.
       - Build application image.
 It will get the application binaries from Nexus, create a new image and publish it in the internal registry
    - Deploy in DEV